Because I wrote this:

 But here’s a tip: unless your critiques are at least as well-written and thoughtful as Mr. Ebert’s, that approach is not going to work.
 The sputtering, “are too!” approach taken by so many of the commentators on his post is not going to persuade anyone to your cause.
 First, you have to learn how to write a critique and then you need to apply those skills to writing about video games.

 Can this work?
 Can you convince the artistic establishment that something is high art just because of the body of critique surrounding it?

 Why, of course.
 Look at mid-20th-century modern art.
 There’s a reason people think, for example, that Jackson Pollock or a canvas entirely painted an unpleasant shade of orange is art, and it’s not really the paintings.
-I’m sure many people genuinely enjoy them, but the typical layperson’s reaction is more along the lines of "you call that art? my kid could do that!"
-Pollock et al would be nothing without an artistic critical establishment successfully convincing the layperson that, if you don’t enjoy it, if you don’t see what makes it so great, the fault lies in you, the viewer.
+I’m sure many people genuinely enjoy them, but the typical layperson’s reaction is more along the lines of “you call that art? my kid could do that!”
+Pollock et al would be nothing without an artistic critical establishment successfully convincing the layperson that, if you don’t enjoy it, and you don’t see what makes it so great, the fault lies in you, the viewer.